 Phoenix, Arizona

-One of the first regional shopping centers in the Valley of the Sun was developed by Phoenix's East Thomas Investment Company, a joint venture of several Phoenix-based investors.
+One of the earliest regional shopping centers in the Valley of the Sun was built on a 51-acre site.
+This was located 8.4 miles northeast of the Arizona State House, in a section of the city known as Arcadia.
+TOWER PLAZA was developed by Phoenix's East Thomas Investment Company, a joint venture of several Phoenix-based investors.
 The complex was designed by Ralph B. Haver and John Schotanus, both of Los Angeles.
-The 51-acre shopping center site was located 8.4 miles northeast of the Arizona State House.

 A freestanding (19,600 square foot) Safeway supermarket, predating the shopping center, opened for business on June 25, 1955.
 Ground was broken for TOWER PLAZA on October 31, 1958.
 The shopping hub was implemented in two stages.
 The first encompassed 130,000 square feet, with the second covering 120,000.

-Anchoring the east end of the single-level, strip-type complex was a 1-level (41,000 square foot) J.C.
+Anchoring the east end of the strip complex was a 1-level (41,000 square foot) J.C.
 Penney.
 This store was officially launched on October 8, 1959.

-At the west end of the complex was a (30,000 square foot) El Rancho Market grocery store.
-It welcomed first shoppers on November 5th.
-Charter TOWER PLAZA stores included Sanders housewares, Walgreen Drug, Three Sister's ladies' wear, Western Auto, a 2-level (22,500 square foot) F.W.
+At the west end of the complex was a (30,000 square foot) El Rancho Market grocery.
+It welcomed first shoppers on November 5th of the same year.
+Charter TOWER PLAZA tenants included Sanders housewares, Walgreen Drug, Three Sister's ladies' wear, Western Auto, a 2-level (22,500 square foot) F.W.
 Woolworth and 3-level (51,000 square foot) J.J.
 Newberry.

 Shopping hubs in the immediate vicinity included THOMAS MALL (1963) {.6 mile east, in Phoenix} and BILTMORE FASHION PARK (1963) {2.5 miles northwest, also in Phoenix}.

-In December 1964, the shopping center had been acquired by Tower Plaza Investments, Limited, which was a joint venture of John Holmes, of Los Angeles, and several well-known Hollywood film stars.
+In December 1964, the shopping center was acquired by Tower Plaza Investments, Limited, which was a joint venture of John Holmes, of Los Angeles, and several well-known Hollywood film stars.
 Among these were Barbara Stanwyck, Rock Hudson, Ava Gardner and Gig Young.
 On August 29, 1966, they broke ground on a 3 million dollar expansion.

 The existing Penney's was enlarged into a 2-level (143,400 square foot), full-line store.
 An enclosed shopping concourse was built along the rear side of the plaza.
 Moreover, an indoor skating rink, known as the Ice Palace, was constructed.
 Overlooking this area was the 13-unit Carousel Food Carnival, a prototype shopping mall food court.

 Formal dedications for the Ice Palace and Carousel Food Carnival were held on September 6, 1967.
-The renovated Penneys welcomed its first shoppers on November 17th.
+The renovated Penneys welcomed first shoppers on November 17th.
 Now officially promoted as TOWER PLAZA MALL, the complex encompassed 590,000 leasable square feet.
 Among its fifty stores and services were Guggy's Coffee Shop, His Majesty Men's Shop and Tower Records.

 In late 1977, Southern California's FedMart chain acquired and rebranded several Globe stores, including the TOWER PLAZA unit.
 This store was shuttered in July 1982.
 It re-opened, as a Target, on February 26, 1984.
 Meanwhile, J.C.
 Penney had closed for good on January 31, 1983.